DappSociety/digest_archive/_posts/2018-02-07-daily-digest.md

 We are going to create a generic template that can be used each day, delegating individuals to write each section.
 This will streamline the process immediately and be a beneficial structure once we scale, requiring contributions from individuals with more specialized knowledge on projects.

 This will be especially important over the next 6 days while @BlockchainBud is out of town.
-Otherwise, the entire burden is @ericbrown99 :-/
+Otherwise, the entire burden is on @ericbrown99 :-/

 It would be awesome if at least **two more people** would step up to help pull information out of Slack.
 Even if you don't want to write the formal drafts, you can just leave notes on the Trello cards to be composed at the end of the day.